-Bath and North East Somerset Council are responsible for all concerns regarding the welfare of children.
-If you have a concern about a child or a family, please contact them on 0300 247 0201 to discuss any safeguarding concern.
-In the event of an emergency, always ring the police on 999.
+Bath and North East Somerset Council Children’s Social Work Services are responsible for all concerns regarding the welfare of children.
+If you have a concern about a child or a family, please contact them on 01225 396 111 or 01225 477 929 (weekdays, 8.30am to 5pm, except Fridays when they are closed from 4.30pm) to discuss any safeguarding concerns.
+In the event of an emergency, always call the police on 999.

 ‘Safeguarding adults’ means protecting an adult’s right to live in safety, free from abuse and neglect.
 Any adult at risk of abuse or neglect should be able to access appropriate help to address concerns and to enable them to live a life free from violence and abuse whilst remaining involved and at the centre of all decision making.